myspaghetti/macos-virtualbox/README.md

 Tested on `bash` and `zsh` on [Cygwin](https://cygwin.com/install.html).
 Works on macOS, CentOS 7, and Windows.
 Should work on most modern Linux distros.

 macOS Catalina (10.15), Mojave (10.14), and High Sierra (10.13) currently supported.
-The virtual machine may be upgraded to Big Sur (11.0) through macOS Software Update.
+The virtual machine may be upgraded to Big Sur 11.0, but Big Sur 11.1 does not boot as of January 2021.

 ## Documentation